 These noods are addictive guys so beware.
 They might be gone within five minutes of coming out of the deep fryer.

 But they are so good on everything!!
 Use them as a crunchy topping on manchow soup, hot and sour soup or even a wonton soup, or as a mix in when you toss together a crunchy chinese chicken salad for lunch.
 Or make your favorite chinese dish and use these as a base instead of regular noodles.

 The thing with these crispy fried noodles is that it's not as simple as boiling the noodles and then deep frying them.
 There is a specific method that you need to follow to be able to get noodles that look like this 👆where each noodle is separate, perfectly crunchy and golden brown and I'm showing you how.

 Step #1 Select your Noodles

 This is not a science.
-Just choose your favorite egg or regular hakka noodles.
+Just choose your favorite egg or vegetarian hakka noodles.
 This will work with any Lo Mein noodles or even Ramen.
 But I wouldn't pick a thicker variety of noodles such as Udon noodles or even rice noodles.

 Step #2 Boil the Noodles

 Boil your noodles in salted water with a teaspoon of oil till they are just al dente.
 Al dente means that the noodles should be cooked such that they are still firm when bitten into.
-The rule that I follow is to subtract 30 seconds from the cooking time mentioned on the packet.
-In this case, my packet suggested I cook these for 3 minutes in boiling water so I cooked them for 2.5 minutes.
+The rule that I follow is to subtract 60 seconds from the cooking time mentioned on the packet.
+In this case, my packet suggested I cook these for 3 minutes in boiling water so I cooked them for 2 minutes.
 That ways you always avoid over cooking these, because remember they will cook further when you deep fry these.

 Step #3 Drain the Noodles